 Candidate party preference and sponsor requirements must:

 Exceptions: Small online ads with limited characters may display the required elements in an automatic display such as a mouse tip/rollover or nonblockable pop-up that remains visible for at least 4 seconds OR on a webpage that is conspicuously linked to the small ad and reached by one click of the mouse.
-Yard signs no bigger than 8' x 4', clothing such as T-shirts, and bumper stickers no bigger than 4" x 15" are except from the sponsor requirements.
+Yard signs no bigger than 8' x 4', clothing such as T-shirts, and bumper stickers no bigger than 4" x 15" are exempt from the sponsor requirements.
 The PDC's Political Advertising Guide has a more complete list of exempt items.

 Candidate party preference and required disclosures must be clearly identified.
 An abbreviation may be used when naming a Top 5 contributor, provided the full name of the contributor has already been clearly spoken in the ad.
 Exception: Bona fide political party committees are required to include the "no candidate authorized this ad" statement in broadcast ads, but not the Top 5 contributors or controlling entity.